Cogmasters/concord/README.md

 ## About

-Concord is an asynchronous C99 Discord API library with minimal external dependencies, and a low-level translation of the Discord official documentation to C code.
+Concord is an asynchronous C (C99) Discord API library with minimal external dependencies and a low-abstraction translation of the Discord official API to C code.

 ### Examples